eerimoq/moblin/README.rst

 - Improve the browser widget.

-- Improve adaptive bitrate algorithm.
+- Improve SRT adaptive bitrate algorithm.

 - Investigate what can be moved from main thread for a snappier UI.

-- Make it easier to see if a button is pressed or not?

 - Long chat messages makes video smaller sometimes, leaving white rectangle on left part of screen.
 How to reproduce?

 Ideas/plan
 ==========

+- Make it easier to see if a button is pressed or not?

 - Optional emotes cache on disk.